elyra-ai/elyra/docs/source/recipes/deploying-elyra-with-opendatahub.md

 # Deploying Open Data Hub with Elyra

-This document outlines how to deploy JupyterHub, Elyra, and Kubeflow on Open Data Hub (ODH) using the Open Data Hub Operator.
+This document outlines how to deploy [JupyterHub](https://jupyter.org/hub), [Elyra](https://github.com/elyra-ai/elyra), and [Kubeflow](https://www.kubeflow.org/) on [Open Data Hub (ODH)](https://opendatahub.io/) using the Open Data Hub Operator.

+Note the following:
+- The instructions in this document utilize default configurations, which are unlikely to meet the requirements of a production deployment.
+- By completing the steps in this document Kubeflow v1.2, JupyterHub v1.4, and Elyra v2.2.4 are deployed in the `kubeflow` project/namespace.
+- The JupyterHub GUI is secured by OpenShift.
+- Kubeflow is deployed using a single-user configuration and is not secured.
+- As part of the Kubeflow deployment an instance of the [MinIO object storage](https://docs.min.io/docs/deploy-minio-on-kubernetes.html) is provisioned.
+This instance is secured using the default user id and password.

 ## Requirements

+Verify that the following requirements are met.

+- You have some hands-on experience with Red Hat OpenShift.
-- An OpenShift Cluster
+- You have access to a red Hat OpenShift Cluster with internet connectivity.
-    - Since we will be installing both ODH and Kubeflow our preferred resource requirements will be:
-    - 16 GB memory, 6 CPUs, and 45G of disk space
+    - Since we will be installing both ODH and Kubeflow the preferred resource requirements are 16 GB RAM, 6 CPUs, and 45G of disk space.
-- OpenShift CLI (`oc`) is installed locally
+- The OpenShift CLI (`oc`) is installed locally.
     - [Installation instructions](https://docs.openshift.com/container-platform/4.7/cli_reference/openshift_cli/getting-started-cli.html) for  Windows and MacOS
-- Kubernetes CLI (`kfctl`) is installed locally
-    - Latest releases can be found in the [kfctl Github Repository](https://github.com/kubeflow/kfctl/releases)

 ## Prepare for deployment